CourseReps/ECEN489-Spring2015/developers.md

 ![image](http://i.imgur.com/2G0X5Gp.jpg) | ![image](http://i.imgur.com/2G0X5Gp.jpg) |
 Description | Description |

+Continuing to keep your location secure and only available for your friends to see, the security and authentication division is hard at work monitoring for the latest potential security breaches and upgrading the servers with the latest authentication procedures.

 ## Account Managment and Administration

 [Randy Allen Neal](https://github.com/gmnealusn) |
 --- |
 ![image](http://i.imgur.com/7Bc1z6K.jpg) |
 Description |

+The account management and administration division is responsible for maintaining the user accounts.
+All procedures designed to make your useage safe and enjoyable  such as creating your account and adding and deleting friends is handled by this team.
+Having account issues?
+They are more than willing to help as they continue to monitor the databases and ensuring their integrity.

 ## Special Projects